 Two-step verification adds a second step to the basic login process (when you enter in your username and password to sign in).
 Your password is considered a single factor of verification.
 Adding a second factor will make your account a bit more secure or harder to hack.

 So, with a second factor added, you'll have to enter two types of credentials in order to access an online account.
 That second factor can be your fingerprint, a phone, or a number of other things.
-If it's a phone, you'll get a SMS code sent to your phone.
+If it's a phone, you'll get an SMS code sent to your phone.
 You'll need that code to sign in.

-How does Amazon's two-step verification work?
+How to enable Amazon's two-step verification

-- Go to Amazon.com
+- Go to your local Amazon site

 - Sign into your account